Algorithms for Fairness in Sequential Decision Making: Introduction

 \section{Introduction}

-Machine learning has the potential to substantially improve performance in legal and financial decision-making.
-However, it has been demonstrated that biases in the data can be reflected in a decision-making policy trained on that data~\cite{dwork2012fairness}, which can result in decisions that unfairly discriminate against minorities.
-For example, consider the problem of giving loans to applicants~\cite{hardt2016equality}.
+Machine learning has the potential to substantially improve performance in tasks such as legal and financial decision-making.
+However, biases in the data can be reflected in a decision-making policy trained on that data~\citep{dwork2012fairness}, which can result in decisions that unfairly discriminate against minorities.
+For example, consider the problem of deciding whether to give loans to applicants~\citep{hardt2016equality}.
 If minorities are historically given loans less frequently, then there may be less data on how reliably they repay loans.
-Thus, a learned decision-making policy may unfairly label minorities as higher risk and deny them loans.
+Thus, a learned policy may unfairly label minorities as higher risk and deny them loans.

-There have been several candidate definitions of fairness, including demographic parity (i.e., members of the majority and miniority subpopulations must on average have equal outcomes)~\cite{calders2009building}, equality of opportunity (i.e., \emph{qualified} members must on average have equal outcomes)~\cite{hardt2016equality}, and causal fairness (i.e., protected attributes should not influence outcomes)~\cite{kusner2017counterfactual,kilbertus2017avoiding,nabi2018fair}.
-The appropriate definition depends on the application.

-So far, work on fairness has focused on supervised learning.
-However, it has recently been shown that na\"{i}vely imposing fairness constraints while ignoring even one-step feedback effects can actually harm minorities~\cite{liu2018delayed}.
-Thus, it is critical that we extend existing definitions of fairness to account for the feedback effects of the decisions being made on members of the population.
-For example, denying loans to individuals may have consequences on their financial security that need be taken into account.
+So far, work on fairness has largely focused on supervised learning.
+However, na\"{i}vely imposing fairness constraints while ignoring even one-step feedback effects can actually harm minorities~\citep{liu2018delayed,creager2019causal,d2020fairness}.
+Thus, we must extend existing definitions of fairness to account for the feedback effects of the decisions being made on population members.
+For example, denying loans to individuals may have consequences on their financial security that need to be taken into account.